 Step 3: Assign Security Profiles

 Select Skip this Step at the bottom of the page to continue to Step 4 without assigning any security profile to the API.
 If the API is published prior to assigning a security profile, it is anonymous and publicly accessible by default at the time it is published.
 Currently there are 3 types of authentication available in API Manager: Anonymous, Basic and OAuth 2.0.
-OAuth 2.0 is currently limited to only Google or Salesforce as the IdP.
+OAuth 2.0 is currently limited to Google, Salesforce, or Okta as the identity provider (IdP).
 See Harmony API Security and Security Profiles for more information.

 The existing Accounting profile is selected for this example.